 AXA acknowledges its responsibility to respect human rights in its operations and conducts its business in compliance with applicable employment regulations in the jurisdictions in which it operates.
 The Guide sets out protections for AXA’s employees and their rights, in particular, it emphasises that:

 In addition, AXA promotes diversity and inclusion by prohibiting any form of discrimination between current, past or prospective staff on diversity dimensions including age, disability, gender identity, ethnicity or race, sexual orientation, marital status or religion through its Diversity and Equal Opportunities Policy.
+Within AGH, there is a Diversity and Inclusion Executive Sponsor and Leader, who works closely with The Diversity and Inclusion Lead at AXA UK to provide regular updates to stakeholders.

 5. Assessment of AGH’s largest suppliers and due diligence process in relation to AGH’s supply chains

-In accordance with such process, AGH’s standard contractual terms with suppliers include specific reference to AXA’s corporate responsibility requirements, and suppliers are required to provide a formal commitment to uphold the core standards of the UN GC by signing AXA’s “Corporate
+In accordance with such process, AGH’s standard contractual terms with suppliers include specific reference to AXA’s sustainability requirements, and suppliers are required to provide a formal commitment to uphold the core standards of the UN GC by signing AXA’s “Sustainability clause”.
+Notably, the suppliers agree to refrain from using, or accepting that their own suppliers and sub-contractors make use of, child labour (under 15 years old) or forced labour.

-Detection of a direct or indirect violation by the supplier of the AXA corporate responsibility requirements is discussed directly with the supplier with a view to establishing a mutually agreed and documented corrective action plan.
+Detection of a direct or indirect violation by the supplier of the AXA sustainability requirements is discussed directly with the supplier with a view to establishing a mutually agreed and documented corrective action plan.
 Where any issue is not resolved satisfactorily, AGH reserve the contractual right to end their relationship with the relevant supplier.

-The Board of Directors of AXA Global Healthcare (UK) Limited approved this statement on 23 May 2024 which constitutes AGH’s slavery and human trafficking statement for the financial year ending 2023.
+The Board of Directors of AXA Global Healthcare (UK) Limited approved this statement on 2 June 2025 which constitutes AGH’s slavery and human trafficking statement for the financial year ending 2024.

-Chief Finance Officer
+Chief Executive Officer

 AXA Global Healthcare (UK) Limited